 You can use the performance tests supplied with HSQLDB.
 One test, JDBCBench.java is a standard TPC-B implementation that measures speed and reliability of multi-threaded access.
 HSQLDB is extremely fast in the MVCC mode in this test.
 Another test, TestCacheSize.java, is a single-threaded test for speed of INSERT, UPDATE, DELETE and SELECT operations with hundreds of thousands of rows.
 Some comparisons have been posted by users in our mailing lists and on the web.

-HSQLDB 2.2 comes after version 1.7.2 / 1.7.3 / 1.8.0 / 2.0 and uses the experience gained from extensive SQL compatibility tests and stress tests by application vendors that use HSQLDB in their products.
-Persistence in 2.2 is an improved and hardened version of the persistence engine of 1.8 which has been in use for over 5 years.
+HSQLDB 2.x comes after version 1.7.2 / 1.7.3 / 1.8.0 / 2.0 and uses the experience gained from extensive SQL compatibility tests and stress tests by application vendors that use HSQLDB in their products.
+Persistence in 2.x is an improved and hardened version of the persistence engine of 1.8 which was in use for over 5 years.